 16. Tribe of Asher: History, Symbol & Descendants

-One of the foundational moments in Jewish history is the formation of the Twelve Tribes of Israel.
-In this lesson, we'll get to know the Tribe of Asher and see what happened to them.
+One of the foundational moments in Jewish history was the formation of the Twelve Tribes of Israel.
+In this lesson, we'll get to know the Tribe of Asher and see what happened to it.

 17. Tribe of Joseph: Symbol & Split